Fire Adapted Bailey - Got 5 Volunteer Program

 Fire Adapted Bailey runs a community volunteer program called Got 5 - connecting residents who may need evacuation help with neighbors who are ready to provide it.
 Elderly residents, people with mobility challenges, households with livestock, anyone who might struggle in a fast-moving wildfire evacuation.

 The program worked.
-The process didn't.
+The process deserved an upgrade.

 What We Built